ajakef/gemlog/git_instructions.md

 git remote add upstream https://github.com/ajakef/gemlog
 ```

-##### Change the existing "origin" remote:
+##### Change the existing "origin" remote (GitHub):
 This is where you upload your work to.
+If you don't have an ssh key created yet, you will need to make one with this command (changing the email address to the one you use for github: `ssh-keygen -t ed25519 -C "username@user.com"`.
+Each time it prompts you for an answer, accept the default by pressing enter (unless you want it to do something else).

+You then need to sign into GitHub and give it your public key so it knows to let you authenticate with your new ssh key.
+Open Settings>SSH and GPG keys, click the "New SSH key" button, use the name of your computer as the "Title" and copy the contents of ~/.ssh/id_ed25519.pub into the "Key" window (without the email address at the end).
+Click the green button to finish the process.

 If you're registered as a collaborator, you can push code directly to the primary repository (ajakef/gemlog).
 Otherwise, you can push code to your own gemlog fork on your own github site; in that case, just replace 'ajakef' below with your own github username.

 ```
 git remote set_url origin git@github.com:ajakef/gemlog.git
 ```
-If you don't have an ssh key created yet, you will need to make one with this command (changing the email address to the one you use for github: `ssh-keygen -t ed25519 -C "username@user.com"`.
-You then need to sign into github and give it your public key so it knows to let you authenticate with your new ssh key: open Settings>SSH and GPG keys, click the "New SSH key" button, use the name of your computer as the "Title" and copy the contents of ~/.ssh/id_ed25519.pub into the "Key" window (without the email address at the end).
-Click the green button to finish the process.
 You should now be able to push and pull from github just like before.

 ### Occasional Intermediate Tasks
 ##### Check how current the repository is